aldoestebanpaz/aldoestebanpaz.github.io/_drafts/creating-ubuntu-packages.md

 ### (7.2) Debianize from the tarball using the plugin

 'dh_make' will generate a 'debian/' subdirectory and the necessary control files in the program source directory.
 Those control files are customized with the packagename and version extracted from the directory name.
-Also, as we will see below, it will create the '.orig.tar.gz' file making a copy of the tarball that we've already downloaded.
+Also, as we will see below, it will create the original source file ('.orig.tar.gz') by making a copy of the upstream tarball that we've already downloaded.

 NOTE: 'dh_make' will obtain the username and e-mail address from 'DEBFULLNAME' and 'DEBEMAIL' respectively.